RI-SE/ATOS/docs/Installation/quickstart.md

         sudo chown -R $USER:$USER ~/.astazero/ATOS/

-* Download and build the ISO_objectDemo binary from the [isoObject repo](https://github.com/RI-SE/isoObject).
-Follow the build instructions and execute the binary ISO_objectDemo in the build folder.
-(This object is not controllable but will respond to control messages from ATOS.
-It is used to test the connection between ATOS and the object.)
+* Download and build the client software _ISO\_objectDemo_ from the [isoObject repo](https://github.com/RI-SE/isoObject).
+Follow the build instructions and execute the binary ISO\_objectDemo in the build folder.
+This client software creates a virtual test object which will respond to control messages from ATOS.
+This software can be used to verify the correctness of communication between server and client.

     ![Alt text](isoobject_preconnect.png)